dib-lab/genome-grist/doc/configuring.md

 For example,
 * you can put your own `{sample}_1.fastq.gz`, `{sample}_2.fastq.gz`, and `{sample}_unpaired.fastq.gz` files in `raw/` to have genome-grist process reads for you.
-* you can put your own interleaved reads file in `abundtrim/{sample}.abundtrim.fq.gz` to run genome-grist on a private or preprocessed set of reads;
+* you can put your own interleaved reads file in `abundtrim/{sample}.abundtrim.fq.gz` to run genome-grist on an unpublished or already-preprocessed set of reads;
 * you can put your own sourmash signature (k=31, scaled=1000) in `sigs/{sample}.abundtrim.sig` if you want to have it do the database search for you;

 Please see [the genome-grist Snakefile](https://github.com/dib-lab/genome-grist/blob/latest/genome_grist/conf/Snakefile) for all the gory details.